AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 • in project management software

-As a result, employees often already use AI in their daily work, sometimes even without official training or clear guidelines.
-And this creates new risks: anyone who adopts AI results without checking them, enters confidential information into open systems, or reuses faulty content can quickly cause problems.
-At the same time, however, there are enormous opportunities for companies that prepare their teams in a targeted way.
+As a result, employees are often already using AI in their everyday work, sometimes even without official training or clear guidelines.
+And that is exactly where new risks arise: Anyone who adopts AI results unchecked, enters confidential information into open systems, or reuses faulty content can quickly cause problems.
+At the same time, enormous opportunities arise for companies that prepare their teams in a targeted way.

 💡 The introduction of AI rarely fails because of the technology.
-More often, it fails because employees do not know how to use AI meaningfully and safely.
+More often, it fails because employees do not know how to use AI in a meaningful and safe way.

 Many companies are therefore currently in a transition phase: AI tools are already available, but binding competencies are still lacking.